zmaril/bpfquery/README.md

 * [x] Predicates/filtering/`where` - `where` clauses get parsed and compiled into predicates and often work. `select * from kprobe.do_nanosleep where pid > 1000` should work fine.
 * [x] bpftrace builtin arguments - things like `pid`, `comm`, `cpu`, `elapsed` work well, they are more or less just passed through to the bpftrace program as is.
 * [x] Execution - bpfquery can run a query on a server and get the results back.
-* [x] There's a sick webpage that works really well and is super cool.
+* [x] There's a sick webpage that works really well sometmies and is super cool.

 # Zack's Todo's